How does KhooCommerce help you implement LPR (Licence Place Receive) as an Amazon Vendor?

 Can you have a solution for LPR without EDI?

 Yes, making shipments through the Amazon portal and the resulting Amazon Container Codes (AMZNCC) are LPR-compliant, too.
 However, these barcodes and labels will look different to the above label.
-Also, Amazon prefers SSCC codes over their own AMZNCC codes as SSCCs are a GS1 Standard code used across freight generally and tend to result in higher compliance.
+Also, Amazon recommends the use of EDI and therefore SSCC codes over their own AMZNCC codes as SSCCs are a GS1 Standard code used across freight generally and tend to result in higher compliance.